indykiss/DataStructures-Algos/Concepts.md

 Out of place algos are safer, but if we need to save time/space and won't use the original input again, in-place algos are ok.

-## Hash tables

-Key-value pair dictionary type data structure:

-      const lightBulbToHoursOfLight = {
-      'incandescent': 1200,
-      'compact fluorescent': 10000,
-      'LED': 50000,
-      };

-Hash tables are also known as objects.

-Hash tables are basically built-on arrays, where instead of indices, we use keys.

-Pros: Quick lookups and flexible keys (most data types can be hashable).
-O(1) time.

-Cons:
-Worst case lookup is O(n), so not great.
-Not ordered.
-So can't easily find lowest/highest value.
-Single directional lookups, as in can find a value using a key in O(1) BUT if I'm trying to find the key, using a value, it's O(n) b/c need to loop through the whole structure.
-Not cache friendly.

-## Hashing and Hash functions

-A hash function takes data, like a string or a file, and converts it into a hash-- a fixed-size string or number.

-For example, here’s the MD5 hash (MD5 is a common hash function) for a file simply containing “cake”:
-  DF7CE038E2FA96EDF39206F898DF134D

 ## Call Stack
 A call stack is what a program uses to keep track of function calls.